sockpuppetclock/multivox-hologram/README.md

 * It consists of two HUB75 LED panels spinning around a vertical axis.
 * The panels use either ABCDE addressing or ABC shift register addressing.
 * It uses a single GPIO (a photodiode or similar) to sync to rotation - high for 180°, low for 180°.
 * It's running on a Raspberry Pi 4.
-If you're using a different model, you'll need to change `BCM_BASE` in the GPIO code - I haven't tested this, and you should assume it doesn't work.

 The GPIO mappings and panel layout are defined in `src/driver/gadgets/gadget_<name>.h`.
+GPIO is via memory mapped access - if you're using a different model of Pi you'll need to change `BCM_BASE` in the GPIO code.
+I haven't tested this, and you should probably assume it doesn't work.

 Input is via a bluetooth gamepad - I've been using an Xbox controller, and the input system is based on the default mapping for that.